BRCA Mutations: Cancer Risk and Genetic Testing

 The potential benefits of a true negative result include a sense of relief regarding the future risk of cancer, learning that one's children are not at risk of inheriting the family's cancer susceptibility, and the possibility that special checkups, tests, or preventive surgeries may not be needed.

-A positive test result may bring relief by resolving uncertainty regarding future cancer risk and may allow people to make informed decisions about their future, including taking steps to reduce their cancer risk.
+A positive test result may bring relief by resolving uncertainty regarding future cancer risk and may allow people to make informed decisions about their future health care, including taking steps to reduce their cancer risk.
 In addition, people who have a positive test result may choose to participate in medical research that could, in the long run, help reduce deaths from hereditary breast and ovarian cancer.

 The direct medical harms of genetic testing are minimal, but knowledge of test results may have harmful effects on a person’s emotions, social relationships, finances, and medical choices.

-People who receive a positive test result may feel anxious, depressed, or angry.
-They may have difficulty making choices about whether to have preventive surgery or about which surgery to have.
+People who receive a positive test result may feel anxious, depressed, or angry, particularly immediately after they learn the result.
+People who learn that they carry a BRCA mutation may have difficulty making choices about whether to have preventive surgery or about which surgery to have.